|Disaster Information Resources Series|

 Your new home can be safeguarded by using preservative-treated wood and following an integrated pest management program at the time of construction.
 (PDF format only)

-When an individual or family faces reduced income, it's critical to take immediate action to stop all excess spending.
-Whether your situation is temporary or extended, you need to get the most for your money.
+When the family faces reduced income, take immediate action to stop all excess spending.

 Losing a job can be emotional, stressful and financially devastating.
 It does not matter if you are male or female, married or single, young or old, experiencing job loss is very difficult for individuals and families.
 Use these financial survival tips for tough times.